sysrex/sysrex/content/posts/welcome-gopherotti.md

 ---

-I always wanted my own gopher so after a bit of thought, I present to you *Gopherotti*.
+I was after getting my own gopher for a while and after giving it much thought, I present to you *Gopherotti*.

 ![Gopherotti](/images/gopherotti.png)